stajama/hangman-project/README.md

 For Python 3.

-Should run in command line as script.
+Runs as a command line script.

 Welcome all feedback.